Leave, telework, and virtual worker policy

 - Notify your Engagement Manager, if you’re on an outside project, so they can update Float

-- Submit correct Tock entries assigned to Annual Leave
+- Submit correct Tock entries assigned to Annual Leave (or Award Leave, as appropriate)

 Annual leave accrues at a different rate depending on how long you’ve worked for the federal government.
 If you’ve worked for the federal government fewer than three years, you accrue four hours of annual leave per pay period (which equates to 13 days per year).
 If you’ve worked for the federal government between three and 15 years, you accrue six hours per pay period.
 After 15 years, you accrue eight hours per pay period.